mauryan08/Loan-ROI-Project/README.md

 - Which loan grades generate the strongest risk-adjusted returns after expected losses?
 - At what interest rate does incremental yield stop compensating for incremental default risk?
-- How does portfolio performance vary across issuance cohorts, and what does that suggest about macroeconomic sensitivity?
+- How does loan performance vary across issuance cohorts(vintage analysis)?
-- Is the current portfolio allocation efficiently distributed across credit grades?
+- Which credit grades contribute most to portfolio risk and return?

 ---